 Hisense TV Ranked No. 2 Globally in Q1 2024

-QINGDAO, China, June 14, 2024 /PRNewswire/ -- Hisense, a leading global home appliance and consumer electronics brand, has had its competitive strength in the global home appliance sector reinforced with the latest data from leading international market research institute Omdia showing that global shipments of Hisense TV for Q1 2024 hit a total of 6.32M, ranking Hisense No. 2 overall in the global market from 2022 to 2024 Q1.
+DUBAI, United Arab Emirates, June 19, 2024 /PRNewswire/ -- Hisense, a leading global home appliance and consumer electronics brand, has had its competitive strength in the global home appliance sector reinforced with the latest data from leading international market research institute Omdia showing that global shipments of Hisense TV for Q1 2024 hit a total of 6.32M, ranking Hisense No. 2 overall in the global market from 2022 to 2024 Q1.

 Hisense Q1 2024 global TV shipment volume share was 13.6% with a global shipment revenue share of 12.1%.
 Hisense is now currently ranked No. 2 globally for TV shipments and No. 1 in 100" TVs in both 2023 and Q1, 2024.
 As the technology and market leader in the field of Laser TV, Hisense also enjoyed a Q1 2024 worldwide Laser TV volume share of 53.4%.